From Stable to Beta/Development, and back.

 For more info about how release channels work and what they are intended for, visit this article.

 Move back to the Stable Channel by following the same instructions, by selecting "Stable" when you you repeat the processes listed above - this is true for both the Google admin console, and the individual computer method.

-The Beta Channel is used to release crucial features and fixes early, so that our customers can solve urgent problems faster than releases normally come out.
+The Beta and Development Channels are used to release crucial features and fixes early, so that our customers can solve urgent problems faster than releases normally come out.
 We recommend that you keep only 1-2 of each different CloudReady model your organization uses in Beta/Channel, and otherwise as many machines as possible should be on Stable.
 Only use Beta/Dev channels for limited testing, or to address issues you are experiencing and otherwise cannot resolve.

 Don't forget to switch back to Stable as soon as your problem is solved so that you can avoid any unnecessary instability in the future.